gtanev/binary-tree-roll/README.md

-- A full cycle of CCW roll transformations leading back to the initial tree.
+- A complete cycle of CCW roll transformations leading back to the original tree.
 (It can be observer that the number of distinct topologies in the obtained set is 6, while the number of distinct binary trees is 24.)

 <details>